 Is The Gold Delta SkyMiles American Express Worth It?

-- This card has a generous welcome bonus with the annual fee waived the first year
+- This card has a good welcome bonus with the annual fee waived the first year

 - This card can be worth holding onto for the first checked bag free, priority boarding, inflight savings, access to Pay With Miles, Amex Offers, and more